Applib-HarmonyOS/UnifiedContactPicker/README.md

 This library unifies the user contacts in a compact and user intuitive way allowing the end-user to choose between the contact's available communication options (email/phone number) follows Material Design guidelines.

-Although there is a standard way to call the contact list in Android, it does not always feel well-integrated in your app HOS applications.
 UnifiedContactPicker is an HOS library which allows you to easily integrate contact picking workflow into your application with minimal effort

 ## Source